The Brain Foundation: How the Lundbeck Foundation is Shaping the Future of Brain Science

 The “Nobel Prize of Brain Research”

 Each year, the Lundbeck Foundation awards a prize of €1 million to leading international brain researchers who have had a groundbreaking impact on neuroscience.
 The Brain Prize has been awarded annually since 2011 as part of the Lundbeck Foundation's work to support and promote biomedical sciences research.
 The winners of the Brain Prize are responsible for some of the most significant advances in brain research, and their work is paving the way for the discovery of important new therapies.
-The 2019 prize was awarded to four French neuroscientists for their pioneering research into small vessel strokes in the brain.
-In 2018, the prize celebrated the work of four European scientists whose groundbreaking research on the biological roots of Alzheimer’s disease has advanced our understanding of brain disease and cleared the way for potential new therapies.
+The 2021 prize was awarded to four neuroscientists for their groundbreaking work into the causes of migraine, research that paved the way for entirely new treatments in migraine.

 What does the Foundation mean to Lundbeck?